-Under the Bill as currently drafted, if the Government rejects the three names sent forward to it, there is no provision for it to communicate that back to the commission and to ask it to compile a different list, by adding or subtracting somebody or coming up with three different names.
-There is no provision for that.
+Under the Bill, as drafted, if the Government rejects the three names sent forward to it, there is no provision for it to communicate that back to the commission and to ask it to compile a different list, by adding or subtracting somebody or coming up with three different names.
+There is no provision for that to happen.
 I ask the Minister to confirm that I am right in saying that there is no provision for the Government to communicate to the commission that it is not satisfied with the three names put forward and asking for it to put forward other names.
 If I am right, the problem I am talking about is all the more obvious.
 In the circumstance that the Government rejects the three proffered names ranked in the order of the commission, what is the Government practically to do?
 Surely, it should be able to communicate, through the Attorney General or the Minister for Justice and Equality, with a person that it would like to appoint and ask if he or she is willing to take up the position.
 The Minister has gone so far as to say that is undesirable, but he has not said it is excluded under the Bill.
 Even if it were only undesirable and the policy of this Bill was to make it undesirable, we are left in the situation that, effectively, that the Government is the original submarine without a periscope in that it is told it has constitutional prerogatives and freedoms but it is given no means to ascertain how it might exercise them.
 I take it that I am correct that there is no provision for the Government to go back to the commission.
 If I am wrong, I would like to be referred to the provision in the Bill that provides that the Government could ask the commission to put forward other names because it is not satisfied with the names provided.

-We are debating three amendments together and I would like now to speak to amendment No. 86e, which states:
+We are debating three amendments together and I would like now to speak to amendment No. 86e which states:

 Nothing in this Act affects, limits or inhibits the function of the Attorney General under Article 30 of the Constitution to freely advise the members of the Government at a meeting thereof in relation to the suitability for appointment to any judicial office of any person whether or not such person has been recommended by the Commission to the Government in respect of any judicial appointment.

-Except that it undermines the commission.
+Except that it would undermine the commission.

-I do not know why this should be the case.
-Persons who are eligible for a judicial appointment and who express an interest are entitled at some stage to have the Government made aware that they are constantly being rejected.
+I do not know why that should be the case.
+Persons who are eligible for a judicial appointment and express an interest are entitled at some stage to have the Government made aware that they are constantly being rejected.
 As the Bill operates, or is intended to operate, the Government will never know that Mr. Justice or Ms Justice Bloggs has applied constantly for the past five years and will never see the shortlist.
 It will be left in the exact same position of wondering whether Mr. Justice or Ms Justice Bloggs is interested in the appointment or not.
 We will not know, and the Minister has crafted this legislation to ensure we never know because the only way Ms Justice or Mr. Justice Bloggs can show an interest is to apply to the commission, and the Government will not be entitled to know that fact.

 I am not accusing the Minister or his officials of this, but there is a certain intellectual arrogance that this commission should know better than the Government and will probably make wiser choices than the Government as to who should be appointed.
 That lies at the back of this proposal.
 The Minister, Deputy Ross, has constantly said he wants to take the decision away from the Government and away from the hands of politicians.
 Surely it must be wrong, however, that an eminent member of the Judiciary could be applying for five or seven years for appointments within the Judiciary and the Government could never know that and never know that that person was being excluded from the shortlists it is receiving.
-This is what the Minister is deliberately putting in place, and there is no escaping this.
+That is what the Minister is deliberately putting in place and there is no escaping this.
 He cannot fudge this one.
-What possible good is served by providing that someone who is ploughing away in the courts, doing his or her job as a judge and impressing the public never features on a shortlist?
+What possible good is served by providing that someone who is ploughing away in the courts, doing his or her job as a judge and impressing the public never features on a short list?

-Another feature of this legislation that worries me is that the Government will be faced with the same shortlist again and again.
+Another feature of this legislation that worries me is that the Government will be faced with the same short list again and again.
 I ask the House to imagine the following scenario, which is within the contemplation of this legislation.
-If the Government receives a shortlist ordered according to the commission's preference and it goes for the commission's third preference, it is by definition saying it is not attracted to appointing No. 1 or No. 2 in preference to No. 3.
-If it does appoint No. 3, however, No. 1 or No. 2 may be thrown at it again and again on shortlists, and at the expense of people whom the Government might be much happier to appoint, and the Government is kept in ignorance of this fact.
+If the Government receives a short list ordered according to the commission's preference and it goes for the commission's third preference, it is by definition saying it is not attracted to appointing No. 1 or No. 2 in preference to No. 3.
+If it does appoint No. 3, however, No. 1 or No. 2 may be thrown at it again and again on shortl ists, and at the expense of people whom the Government might be much happier to appoint, and the Government is kept in ignorance of this fact.
 Let us be logical about this for a second.
 If the commission were to recommend three candidates, A, B and C, in the order No. 1, No. 2 and No. 3, and C were appointed, would it exclude A and B at its next sitting or when the next vacancy in judicial appointments arises?
 Would this be fair?
 Given that the Government did not seem to be interested in A and B the last time, would the commission decide not to repeat the recommendation?
 That is one scenario.
 Another is that, given that the Government went for No. 3 on the previous occasion and that, logically, the commission thought A and B were better candidates, it would short-list A and B and put it back to the Government yet again.